Camping Near Limekiln State Park

 Notable Camping Spots

-• Best for beach lovers: Experience oceanfront camping at its finest at the 16 Ocean Sites, positioned near a scenic bridge with immediate beach access.
+• Best for beach lovers: Experience oceanfront camping at its finest with 16 prime Ocean Sites situated near a convenient bridge, providing the most direct beach access in the park.

-• Best for ten campers and hikers: The Redwood Sites (numbers 17-29) are exclusively for tent camping, with sites 21-25 providing optimal access to trailheads.
+• Best for ten campers and hikers: The Redwood Sites, numbered 17-29, are designated tent-only areas, with sites 21-25 offering premium access to the park's network of hiking trails.

-2. Consider scheduling your visit during off-peak times: weekdays, non-holiday periods, or winter months for better availability.
+2. Consider scheduling your visit during off-peak periods - weekdays, non-holiday times, or winter months offer better availability.

-• Pet restrictions apply - no dogs allowed on beaches or trails, and they must be leashed and inside shelters after dark.
+• Pet restrictions apply - no dogs allowed on beaches or trails.
+When permitted in camp, they must be leashed and kept inside after dark.

 Frequently Asked Questions